 Policy Owner: Academic Affairs

-All 1xxx-5xxx courses offered for undergraduate credit should include a final graded component or end of term evaluation that assesses the level of student achievement of one or more course objectives.
+All 1xxx-5xxx courses offered for undergraduate credit, including online courses, should include a final graded component or end of term evaluation that assesses the level of student achievement of one or more course objectives.
 Instructors are encouraged to design the final component or evaluation to be comprehensive and culminating.

 All final graded components are to be administered or due at the time and place according to the final exam schedule and not during the last week of class.
 Final Exam Week is part of the regular semester calendar.